 - 1. The leadership team appears committed to support faculty and students with resources when required. - 2.
-The admin stuff seems to be very satisfied with the working conditions in the College.
-We also found a dedicated administrative staff which actively participates in student life and the support of college life.
+The administrative staff seems to be very satisfied with the working conditions in the College.
+Moreover, the administrative staff is dedicated, actively participates in student life and supports college life.
 Administrative systems appear to be sound, with clear structures and roles.
-It is important that the College recognizes the need to maintain capacity in the team especially if the programme is successful in recruiting more students, with the demands and expectations that students in Diploma can place on administrative staff.
-This should include investment in pastoral or welfare services for students. - 3.
-The students are quite happy with the services they receive in terms of the lounge, the library and the like. - 4.
-When considering that the College also offers degrees in other Business disciplines, the state-of-the-art IT infrastructure that such a degree requires is a benefit that spill overs to student in the Business Administration track.
+It is important that the College recognizes the need to maintain capacity in the team especially if the programme is successful in recruiting more students, with the demands and expectations that students in MBA can place on administrative staff.
+This should include investment in pastoral or welfare services for students.

+3. The students are quite happy with the services they receive in terms of the lounge, the library and the like.